catlinman/neko-config/letsencrypt/README.md

 Simply running the files as an administrator should set everything up.
 There is a systemd service included which runs certbot for timed fetching of new certificates.
-The Hivecom configuration additionally deals with copying a certificate for use with ZNC.
+The Hivecom configuration additionally deals with copying a certificate for use with ZNC and Syncplay.